JesiahChow/Jesiah-Chow-Assignment-1-website/README.md

 4. This time, fill in the form with a valid email and click subscribe to verify if a success message will appear.

+My website looks normal on Microsoft edge and Chrome.
+In addition, I had adjusted my website to fit in a mobile layout.
+For example, in the mobile layout of a Samsung Galaxy S20 Ultra, every page will be in columns.

 Bugs:
 There was a bug i encountered when coding which is for my index and about page there is an band image at the center.
-When I added media query and changed the height and width in visual studio code while inspecting it manages to adjust perfectly but when I inspect the page after saving my code the image is stretched and when the media query is active my elements were cancelled with a line over it which I am unsure why.
+When I added media query and changed the height and width in visual studio code while inspecting it manages to adjust perfectly but when I inspect the page after saving my code the image and restart the live server, it became stretched and when the media query is active my elements were cancelled with a line over it which I am unsure why.
 (In the end I managed to fix it.)

-References:
+Credits:
 The photos and icons in this website were obtained from:

 - https://www.listal.com/viewimage/9333894